brendalutiku/helomicro/README.md

 Set up

-Clone this repository to your desired folder: cd <the name of the folder to clone ie. desktop>
+Clone this repository to your desired folder:

+1.cd <the name of the folder to clone ie. desktop>
-git clone followed by the ssh url of your repository cd <the name of the repository>
+2.git clone followed by the ssh url of your repository 3.cd <the name of the repository>

 Install